Applied Public Health

 Health Promotion and Interventions

-We research interventions to promote public health focusing empirically on families, civic and public institutions, and the development of policy interventions to advance health equity and health literacy, and we advance methods for researching complex interventions.
+We research interventions to promote public health, focusing empirically on youth, families, civic and public institutions to advance health equity and health literacy, and we advance methods for researching complex interventions.

-We aim at conducting research that can translate into supporting well-informed health decisions to prevent diseases and overall improve public health.
+We aim to conduct research that can translate into well-informed health decisions to prevent disease and improve public health overall.

 Contact person: